edcommonwealth/sqm-dashboards/README.md

 Some notes:

-- The data loading task assumes that the CSV files live in the `#{RAILS_ROOT}/data/survey_responses` directory
+- The data loading task assumes that the CSV files live in SFTP servers whose connection strings are stored in the environment
+- Data loading assumes the CSVs live in the the `/data/survey_responses/clean` directory.
+Usually, CSVs are actually stored in a further directory for each academic year.
 - The data loading task is idempotent, i.e. it can be run multiple times without duplicating previously-ingested data

-How to run the data loading task:
+How to run the data loading task at the default directory:

 ```bash
 # locally